dapr/cli/README.md

 dapr init
 ```

-> For Linux users, if you run your docker cmds with sudo or the install path is `/usr/local/bin`(default install path), you need to use "**sudo dapr init**"
+> For Linux users, if you run your docker cmds with sudo, you need to use "**sudo dapr init**"

 Output should look like so:

 ```
 ⌛  Making the jump to hyperspace...
-✅  Downloaded binaries and completed components set up. ℹ️  daprd binary has been installed to /usr/local/bin. ℹ️  dapr_placement container is running. ℹ️  dapr_redis container is running. ℹ️  dapr_zipkin container is running.
+✅  Downloaded binaries and completed components set up. ℹ️  daprd binary has been installed to  /home/<user_name>/.dapr. ℹ️  dapr_placement container is running. ℹ️  dapr_redis container is running. ℹ️  dapr_zipkin container is running.